yyuezhi/GenVDM/README.md

 ```

 ## Interactive Modeling
-You can download demo.blend and directly load our output .exr file under brush image section to play around VDM in blender.
+You can download demo.blend and directly load our output .exr file to play around VDM in blender 3.6.
 An example VDM has been loaded for you.
 You can learn VDM related blender instruction from [here](https://docs.blender.org/manual/en/3.5/sculpt_paint/sculpting/tools/draw.html#vdm-displacement) and [here](https://www.blender.org/download/releases/3-5/).

 ## Acknowledgement